boris-behav-obs/user_guide/src/coding.md

 **Observation id** - **Project name** - **BORIS**.
 The media (the first in the queue) will be loaded in the media player and paused.

+On macOS, the video is not embedded into the main window of BORIS so it is **VERY IMPORTANT to click on the BORIS main window** to score as usual.

 ## Media based coding